mulesoft-assets/template-sap2wday-employee-migration/README.md

 ### As a Data Source

 The SAP backend system is used as a source of data.
-The SAP connector is used to send and receive the data from the SAP backend.
+The SAP connector is used to send and receive data from the SAP backend.
 The connector can either use RFC calls of BAPI functions and/or IDoc messages for data exchange, and needs to be properly customized per the "Properties to Configure" section.

 ## Workday Considerations

+The following sections provide more info.

 ### As a Data Destination

 There are no considerations with using Workday as a data destination.

 # Run it!
 Simple steps to get this template running.